 Skip to main content

-What Sentry Does
+What Sentry Does for You

-• see frontend and backend errors
+• See frontend and backend errors in one place

-• inspect stack traces
+• Inspect full stack traces

-• track runtime problems after deployment
+• Track runtime problems after deployment

 NEXT_PUBLIC_SENTRY_DSN=https://[email protected]/0